tochka-public/Tochka.JsonRpc/docs/en/client/configuration.md

 > Logic of parsing HTTP response body

-For example, you can override this method in case responses from API have not JSON Rpc format or additional data
+For example, you can override this method if responses from API violate JSON Rpc protocol or have additional data.

 Changing this not recommended, because JSON Rpc responses must have fixed format.